Note: To read The Wishing Map from the beginning, click here.

 Chapter Twenty-Four: The Long Night (continued)

-Previously: The Questing Beast had taken the form of Gina herself, but with Zack’s help she’d been able to see past the delusion.
+Previously: The Questing Beast had taken the form of Gina herself, but with her brother’s help she’d been able to see past the delusion.

 ⇔ ⇔ ⇔